create a new environment named "cubar_env" with both python and r installed

 print(seqs_opt)

 In addition, cubar integrated the deep learning tool SpliceAI to identify potential splice sites with the argument spliceai.
-When the probability scores of non-splice site for each base are greater than 0.5, it is considered that there are no potential splice junction sites, and the Possible_splice_junction in the output is marked as FALSE, otherwise it is marked as TRUE.
+When the probabilities of non-splice site for each base are greater than 0.5, it is considered that there are no potential splice junction sites, and the Possible_splice_junction in the output is marked as FALSE, otherwise it is marked as TRUE.

 seqs_opt <- codon_optimize(seq, cf = cf_all, method = "IDT", num_sequences = 10, spliceai = TRUE)